santanupattanayak/santanupattanayak.github.io/index.md

-##  Welcome to Symmetries and Signals
+##  Welcome to Symmetries & Signals

-Welcome to my Blog space "Symmetries and Signals" where I unpack techniques and concepts in machine learning, quantum computing, optimization and genAI with a mathematical touch to them .
+Welcome to my Blog space "Symmetries & Signals" where I unpack techniques and concepts in machine learning, quantum computing, optimization and genAI with a mathematical touch to them .
 Whether you're here for a deep dive into diffusion models or a quick intuition on vanishing gradients, I hope you find something that sparks curiosity.

 ---